alimate/alimate.github.io/_posts/2020-12-18-infinite-precision.md

     .build();
 var client = EchoServiceGrpc.newFutureStub(channel);
 {% endhighlight %}
 Here we're using the *work stealing* pool to handle the client requests.
-The second step is to initialize a `CountDownLatch` to the number of requests:
+The second step is to initialize a `CountDownLatch` equal to the number of requests:
 {% highlight java %}
 var latch = new CountDownLatch(requests);
 {% endhighlight %}
-This way we can wait for all requests to finish.
+This way we can wait for all the requests to finish.
 <p style="text-align:center">
   <img src="/images/archers.jpg" alt="Elf archers are ready to go"><br>
   <em><sup>Open fire? (https://bit.ly/3p4k7gi)</sup></em>